-- select-end(name[,name,...])
+select-end(name[,name,...])
 This action ends a text selection that began with the select-start action, and asserts ownership of the selection or selections specified.
-A name can be a selection (e.g., PRIMARY) or a cut buffer (e.g., CUT_BUFFER0).
+A name can be a selection (e.g., PRIMARY) or a cut buffer (e.g., CUT BUFFERO).
 Note that case is important.
-If no names are specified, PRIMARY is asserted. - extend-start() This action finds the nearest end of the current selection, and moves it to the current pointer location (if triggered by a button event) or text cursor location (if triggered by a key event). - extend-adjust() This action allows a selection started with an extend-start action to be modified. - extend-end(name[,name,...])
-This action ends a text selection that began with the extend-start action, and asserts ownership of the selection or selections specified.
-A name can be a selection (e.g. PRIMARY) or a cut buffer (e.g CUT_BUFFERO).
-Note that case is important.
-If no names are given, PRIMARY is asserted.
+If no names are specified, PRIMARY is asserted.

+extend-start() This action finds the nearest end of the current selection, and moves it to the current pointer location (if triggered by a button event) or text cursor location extend-adjust() This action allows a selection started with an extend-start action to be modified.